Westlawn Cemetery: Vandalism

 Westlawn was the site of gravestone desecration in January 2008.
 At least 57 tombstones were defaced with anti-Semitic slogans.
 Using white and blue spray paint, the vandal drew swastikas and slurs on tombstones in a western section of the cemetery.

 A 21-year-old Polish immigrant male was charged with the crime in February 2008.
-He has been directly linked by police to a neo-Nazi organization in the Chicago area.
+He has been directly linked by police to a neo-Nazi organization in the Chicago area and he was a member of the National Socialist Movement.
 He was convicted on two charges of felony vandalism and sentenced to 7 years in prison, the maximum sentence.